vknell/utd-docs/02-first-panw-automation/first-terraform/first-terraform.rst

 Initialize the AWS Terraform provider
 *************************************

-Once you've created the ``terraform.tfvars`` file and populated it with the variables and values you are now ready to initialize the Terraform providers.
 For this initial deployment we will only be using the `AWS Provider <https://www.terraform.io/docs/providers/aws/index.html>`_.
-This initialization process will download all the software, modules, and plugins needed for working in a particular environment.
+This initialization process will download all the software, modules, and plugins needed for working in a particular environment:

 .. code-block:: console